Victorian Names for Girls

 Contemporary Titles and Shortened Victorian Names for Girls

-Here are a few prominent modern-day titles that were originally shortened versions of longer names:
+Here are a few prominent modern-day titles that were originally shortened versions of longer names, often used as sweet and affectionate nicknames:

 Clara: Initially, Clara was used as a nickname for girls called ‘Clarissa’, ‘Clarice’, ‘Claire’, and others.